redouane-dev/github-hall-of-fame/README.md

 ![Architecture diagram](docs/diagram/github-hall-of-fame-diagram.png)

-### Important configuration notes
+#### Important configuration notes

-The configuration for this project is set in file [config/config.json](./config/config.json), and main configuration elements are:
+The configuration for this project is set in the file [config/config.json](./config/config.json), and main configuration elements are:

 - GitHub GraphQL API URL `github-api.url` set to https://api.github.com/graphql.
 - Data fetching period `default.interval-mn` set to **15 minutes**.
+- Pagination page size `default.pagination-page-size` set to 100, which the limit authorized by the GitHub API.

 ## Methodology, or a step-by-step description of the development process

 0. **Poke around in the Playground provided by GitHub**: Login and start playing around at [this link](https://developer.github.com/v4/explorer/).

 1. **Get Access Token**: GitHub can provide users with access tokens with a specific scope for their projects to access its APIs.
-We'll generate a token with a limited read-only scope.
+We generate a token with a limited read-only scope.
 Good to know: Tokens unused in a 1-year period are automatically removed.

-2. **Setup a development playground for testing queries under the scope of the API token obtained above**: [[Branch feature/add-graphql-playground](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/add-graphql-playground)] We use the [Express Middleware provided by Prisma Labs](https://github.com/prisma-labs/graphql-playground/tree/master/packages/graphql-playground-middleware-express) and link it to the endpoint `/playground` of our Express server.
+2. **Setup a development playground for testing queries**: [Branch [feature/add-graphql-playground](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/add-graphql-playground)] We use the [Express Middleware provided by Prisma Labs](https://github.com/prisma-labs/graphql-playground/tree/master/packages/graphql-playground-middleware-express) and link it to the endpoint `/playground` of our Express server.

-3. **Dockerize the Application**: [[Branch feature/docker-application](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/dockerize-application)] Wrap services in a container for easy development, deployment, scaling, and maintenance.
+3. **Dockerize the Application**: [Branch [feature/docker-application](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/dockerize-application)] Wrap services in a container for easy development, deployment, scaling, and maintenance.

-4. **Integrate GraphQL Client**: [[Branch feature/integrate-graphql-client](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/integrate-graphql-client)] Wrap the [React client provided by Apollo](https://www.apollographql.com/docs/react/) in a class to connect and asynchronously fetch data from the GitHub GraphQL endpoint.
+4. **Integrate GraphQL Client**: [Branch [feature/integrate-graphql-client](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/integrate-graphql-client)] Wrap the [React client provided by Apollo](https://www.apollographql.com/docs/react/) in a class to connect and asynchronously fetch data from the GitHub GraphQL endpoint.

-5. **Integrate InfluxDB**: [[Branch feature/integrate-influxdb](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/integrate-influxdb-database)] Add the InfluxDB service and connect to it using the [node-influx](https://node-influx.github.io/) Node.js client.
+5. **Integrate InfluxDB**: [Branch [feature/integrate-influxdb](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/integrate-influxdb-database)] Add the InfluxDB service and connect to it using the [node-influx](https://node-influx.github.io/) Node.js client.

-6. **Add Grafana service**: [[Branch feature/add-grafana-service](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/add-grafana-service)] Grafana Labs provide an [official image that can be easily setup](https://grafana.com/docs/grafana/latest/installation/docker/).
+6. **Add Grafana service**: [Branch [feature/add-grafana-service](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/add-grafana-service)] Grafana Labs provide an [official image that can be easily setup](https://grafana.com/docs/grafana/latest/installation/docker/).

 7. **Enjoy the dashboard** 😎: Once all services running, Grafana can be configured to connect to InfluxDB, and panels can be setup to display all sorts of aggregated data.
-For a quick setup with the same panels as the [dashboard above](https://futurice.redouaneachouri.com/d/w_AGnSZGk/github-hall-of-fame?orgId=1&from=now-24h&to=now), a pre-save dashboard model [github-hall-of-fame-dashboard.json](./docs/github-hall-of-fame-dashboard.json) can be imported from the Grafana homepage.
+For a quick setup with the same panels as the [dashboard above](https://futurice.redouaneachouri.com/d/w_AGnSZGk/github-hall-of-fame?orgId=1&from=now-24h&to=now), a pre-saved dashboard model [github-hall-of-fame-dashboard.json](./docs/github-hall-of-fame-dashboard.json) can be imported from your local Grafana homepage.
 (See instructions [here](https://grafana.com/docs/grafana/latest/reference/export_import/))

-8. **Enable SSL Encryption (optional)**: [[Branch feature/add-reverse-proxy](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/add-reverse-proxy)] We use Nginx as a reverse proxy to redirect requests on the GCP live server towards HTTPS, and assign free certificates from [Let's Encrypt](https://letsencrypt.org/).
+8. **Enable SSL Encryption (optional)**: [Branch [feature/add-reverse-proxy](https://github.com/redouane-dev/github-hall-of-fame/tree/feature/add-reverse-proxy)] We use Nginx as a reverse proxy to redirect requests on the GCP live server towards HTTPS, and assign free certificates from [Let's Encrypt](https://letsencrypt.org/).

 ## Deployment and testing